CtrlK

 Distinctiveness Conflict Risk

-The combination of 'GitHub issue number' and 'base branch' provides some specificity, but 'implement end-to-end' is so vague it could overlap with many coding/development skills.
-It's unclear how this differs from other GitHub or coding workflow skills.
+The mention of 'GitHub issue number and base branch' provides some specificity that narrows the scope, but 'implement end-to-end' is so vague it could overlap with many development-related skills.

 2 / 3